-Best Places to Live in Southern Indiana (2025 Guide)
+Best places to live in Southern Indiana (2026 guide)

+Southern Indiana stretches from rolling Brown County hills to the Ohio River, blending South Central, Southeast, and Southwest regions.
 Whether you're looking for scenic drives, great schools, riverside living, or a tight-knit community, this corner of the state delivers.
-Let’s explore the best places to call home in Southern Indiana in 2025.
+Here are the seven best places to call home in Southern Indiana in 2026.

 Planning a move?
-Don’t miss our guides to the Best Places to Live in Northern Indiana, Best Suburbs to Buy a Home in Indiana, and Best Towns in Indiana for First-Time Home Buyers.
+Don't miss our guides to the best places to live in Northern Indiana, the best Indianapolis suburbs, and the best towns in Indiana for first-time home buyers.

 Just across the Ohio River from Louisville, New Albany offers small-town affordability with big-city access.
 Its downtown is thriving with breweries, boutiques, and historic buildings, and housing prices are still accessible.